FabersilloY/Session-History/README.md

 4. **Use --debug selectively** - it produces verbose output

 ### 🔧 **Automation Tips**
+1. **Skip --advanced flag** in automation to use streamlined defaults
-1. **Always use --printsessions** in scripts to avoid interactive prompts
+2. **Always use --printsessions** in scripts to avoid interactive prompts
+3. **Use --user for performance monitoring** without additional prompts
-2. **Pipe output to files** for further processing: `seshis.py --empty > report.txt`
+4. **Pipe output to files** for further processing: `seshis.py --empty > report.txt`
-3. **Combine with cron jobs** for regular monitoring
+5. **Combine with cron jobs** for regular monitoring
-4. **Use specific date ranges** in automation rather than "today" for consistency
+6. **Use specific date ranges** in automation rather than "today" for consistency

 ### 📊 **Analysis Tips**
+1. **Start with --user** to identify problematic users and patterns
+2. **Use color coding** to quickly spot performance issues (red = investigate)
-1. **Start with --empty --micro** to get overview before diving deep
+3. **Start with --empty --micro** to get overview before diving deep
-2. **Use custom date ranges** to analyze specific incidents or time periods
+4. **Use custom date ranges** to analyze specific incidents or time periods
-3. **Compare different thresholds** for microsession analysis to find optimal values
+5. **Compare different thresholds** for microsession analysis to find optimal values
-4. **Look for patterns** in daily breakdowns to identify systematic issues
+6. **Look for patterns** in daily breakdowns to identify systematic issues
+7. **Use --debug with --user** to see amperage calculations for performance analysis

 ---